micziz/SimXV2/readme.md

 ## Who is SimX developed by?

 By me!
 And also a lot of contributors.
+You can chek the list at the end!

 ## Oh, can i contribute?